CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 ## Ubuntu
 ### Installation - CMake
-Recommended installation method.
-It is simpler and it offers many more customization settings.
+Recommended installation method, it is simpler and offers more customization settings.
 See [doc/installation_cmake.md](installation_cmake.md).
-Note that it is a beta version, if it fails, please post in GitHub and use [Installation - Script Compilation](#installation---script-compilation) meanwhile.

-### Prerequisites
+### Prerequisites (Script Compilation or Manual Compilation)
 CUDA, cuDNN, OpenCV and Atlas must be already installed on your machine:

     1. [CUDA](https://developer.nvidia.com/cuda-80-ga2-download-archive) must be installed.
 You should reboot your machine after installing CUDA.